NataliaLKB/learn-git-basics/README.md

 git checkout merging-experiments
 ```

-You will see a branch called merging-experiments.
-Checkout onto it and open up the git cheatsheet, as you can see there are some differences between this and master.
+Open up the git cheatsheet, as you can see there are some differences between this and master.
 To see these differences use command:

 ```
 git diff master
 ```

 The differences in green and the additions on this branch, that don't exist on master.
 The red are the things that are on master, that don't exist on this branch.

 Merge with master.
 You should have a git conflict that looks something like this:

 ![git merge conflict example](./img/merge-conflict.png)

 Do you see the lines at the top.
 The first section is labelled `HEAD` those are from this branch.
 The next section is from master.
 Delete the lines, and any other code you want until the cheatsheet looks like how you want it to look.

 Afterwards git status, add the files in red, commit, and push.
 Then make a pull request to master like before and merge.
 Don't forget to update your local master branch, and delete the merged branch in Github and in your local repo.
 It is good to keep your working environments clean and organised.